Accused of Petty Theft or Shoplifting in the Bay Area?

 If petty theft with a prior is treated as a felony, then the maximum penalty is up to three years in prison.

 Overall, keep in mind that every case is different.
-If you have a prior offense, you need Summit Defense Attorneys to help you avoid these harsh and sometimes very unfair penalties.
+If you have a prior offense, you need help to avoid these harsh and sometimes very unfair penalties.
 We have had many clients with prior charges whom we have helped to avoid jail and we’ve often had their cases dismissed altogether.

 What are the penalties for grand theft?